Difference Between Positive and Normative Economics

 - The statements under positive economics focus on cause and effect relationships.
 On the other hand, the statements under normative economics concentrate on what can work and why.

-|Basis for Comparison between Positive Economics vs Normative Economics||Positive Economics||Normative Economics|
+|Basis for Comparison||Positive Economics||Normative Economics|

 |1.
-Meaning||Positive economics concentrates on what already are – the facts, the verifiable.||Normative economics depicts a picture of what should be – the opinions, the prescriptions of economists & experts.|
+Meaning||It concentrates on what already are – the facts, the verifiable.||Normative economics depicts a picture of what should be – the opinions, the prescriptions of economists & experts.|

 |2.
-What it’s all about?||Positive economics talks about the cause and effect relationship.||Normative economics talks about the opinions and judgments.|
+What it’s all about?||Positive economics talks about the cause and effect relationship.||Normative economics talks about opinions and judgments.|

 |3.
-Nature of the branch||The nature of positive economics is factual and descriptive.||The nature of normative economics is prescriptive.|
+Nature of the branch||Nature factual and descriptive.||Nature is prescriptive.|

 |4.
-Type of argument behind||Type of argument behind positive economics is objective.||Type of argument behind normative economics is subjective.|
+Type of argument behind||The type of argument behind positive economics is objective.||The type of argument behind normative economics is subjective.|

 |5.
 Merit of testing||Statements under positive economics can be tested and the right/wrong can be found.||Statements under normative economics can’t be tested or verified.|